wermos/website/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/virtual-pinhole-camera-model.md

 - CG cameras have a near and far clipping plane.
 Objects closer than the near-clipping plane or farther than the far-clipping plane are invisible to the camera.
 They can exclude some of a scene's geometry and render only certain portions of the scene.
 They are necessary for rasterization to work.
 - In this chapter, we will also see why in CG, the image plane is positioned in front of the camera's aperture rather than behind, as with real pinhole cameras.
 This plays an important role in how cameras are conventionally defined in CG.
 - Finally, we must look into how we can render a scene from any given viewpoint.
-We discussed this in the previous lesson, but this point will be briefly covered in this chapter.
+We discussed this in the previous lesson, but this chapter will briefly cover this point.

 The important question we haven't looked into yet (asked and answered) is, "studying real cameras to understand how they work is great, but how is the camera model being used to produce images?".
 We will show in this chapter that the answer to this question depends on whether we use the rasterization or ray-tracing rendering technique.